zhengbin6499/oms-client-native/README.md

 ### Build
 #### Windows
 - Run `gclient sync` in the directory that contains 'src'.
 It may take a long time to download large amount of data.
+It may well fail when downloading build tools from Google storage.
+Check your boto file settings and proxy settings, and re-run `gclient sync` to retry.

 - Go to 'src' directory, and run `gn args out/release-x64' for release build.
 On the prompted config setting, set:
 ````
 rtc_use_h264 = true